 \section{Linear setting: duality and numerical illustration}

-We now focus on a special framework, useful for application, where tractable and implementable formula can be derived, namely the linear setting.
-We thus assume that Assumption \ref{ass linear setup for f} is in force throughout the section.
-It turns out that the multiple quantile hedging problem corresponds then to a semi-discrete optimal tranport problem see e.g. \cite[Chapter 5]{peyre2019computational} and the references therein.
-We shall thus rely here further on the approach of optimal transport to solve our problem and in particular we use duality methods.
+We now focus on the linear setting, a special framework, useful for applications, where tractable and implementable formulas can be derived.
+Financially speaking, this corresponds to Example \ref{ex lin setting} discussed in Section \ref{subse fin market}.
+It turns out that the multiple quantile hedging problem then corresponds to a semi-discrete optimal transport problem, see e.g. \cite[Chapter 5]{peyre2019computational} and the references therein.
+We shall thus rely here further on the approach of optimal transport to solve our problem and, in particular, we use duality methods.